Articles

 Wednesday 3rd February 2010

 Looking to my right, I saw an enclosed ground perched on top of a bank.
 The ground was surrounded by high steel mesh fences and was very neatly kept.
-I looked across and saw the clubs name displayed.
+I looked across and saw the club's name displayed.
 There was also a small cover on the far side.

 On my return to London, my PC friend Wikipedia gave me the lowdown on the club, as did some of the posters on the Irish League’s fans forum.
-The problem is, that enthused my curiosity.
+The problem is that it enthused my curiosity.
 I now know of at least half a dozen new venues I simply must visit.
 Any excuse!

 No comments: